Barack Obama assassination plot in Denver: Johnson implicates Adolf

 Johnson told the United States Secret Service he rented the Hyatt hotel room at Adolf's request and that he believed "without a doubt" that Adolf came to Denver to kill Obama.
 According to a police affidavit, "Johnson said the only reason for such killing would be because Obama is black."
-During an August 25 interview with KCNC-TV, a CBS owned-and-operated television station in Denver, Johnson first denied being personally involved with the plot and, when asked whether he felt the men had serious plans to go through with the assassination, he said, "Looking back at it, I don't want to say yes, but I don't want to say no." Johnson said the plan was for Adolf to, "shoot Obama from a high vantage point using a [rifle] sighted at 750 yards".
+During an August 25 interview with KCNC-TV, a CBS owned-and-operated television station in Denver, Johnson first denied being personally involved with the plot and, when asked whether he felt the men had serious plans to go through with the assassination, he said, "Looking back at it, I don't want to say yes, but I don't want to say no." Eventually, however, he admitted the other two men had planned a killing when he said, "Yeah, they were here to do that, to assassinate him ... it's about as hard for me to swallow as it is for you to understand."
+Johnson said the plan was for Adolf to, "shoot Obama from a high vantage point using a [rifle] sighted at 750 yards".
 Johnson said the shooting was to take place during Obama's acceptance speech on August 28 at the Democratic National Convention in INVESCO Field at Mile High.
 Johnson told the station, "He don't belong in political office.
 Blacks don't belong in political office.
 He ought to be shot."

+Johnson said Adolf previously made comments about killing any African American who ran for president: "He made a comment in the past.
+I can't honestly tell you how long ago in the past, that he didn't believe a black should be the leader of this country."
 According to Johnson, Adolf said he was already wanted for other crimes, so it "wouldn't matter if he killed Obama".
 Johnson also claimed Adolf said he would never be taken alive and wanted to "go down in a blaze of glory".
 Law enforcement sources told KCNC-TV that one of the suspects "was directly asked if they had come to Denver to kill Obama.
 He responded in the affirmative."
 Johnson said Gartrell came to Denver to help Adolf execute the plan, and Gartrell later admitted to police that in talking about Obama, they referred to "shooting on a grassy knoll," a reference to the assassination of John F. Kennedy.
 However, Johnson also told the reporter he came to the conclusion that there was an assassination plot planned only after being questioned by the Federal Bureau of Investigation multiple times, adding, “I told them I had no idea there was a plot, a plan, a conspiracy or anything like that ...
 When the feds came and laid out everything on the table and how it looked, I was in agreement that they could have been up here to do something like that."
 Johnson later rejected additional media interview requests.